Saming-Chen/hello-world/README.md

 # hello-world
 just for learning !
-just write too give some changes for it !
+just write to give some changes for it !